A list of characters from the Manga and Anime series Sket Dance. Beware of unmarked spoilers.

 - Action Girl: She's the "muscle" for Sket Dan, and is responsible for fighting their enemies, when the situation arises.

 - Anguished Declaration of Love: In the final chapter, she tearfully confesses to Bossun she likes him and begs him to come back to Japan soon.
 Bossun then tells her he likes her too and the rest of their friends.
-Already fed up with his oblivious nature and not willing to wait for him forever, she decides to give up on him.

 - Charles Atlas Superpower: She wasn't known as "Onihime" for nothing!
 She is very strong when the moment calls it, especially when she gets embarrassed by Bossun.